Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 - Monday's over/under is 1.4 points lower than the two team's combined 50.9 points per game average.

-- This contest's over/under is 1.9 points above the 47.6 these two squads combine to surrender per game this season.
+- The 47.6 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49.5 total in this contest.

-- Buccaneers games this season feature an average total of 50.6 points, a number 1.1 points higher than Monday's over/under.
+- The Buccaneers and their opponents have scored an average of 50.6 points per game in 2020, 1.1 more than Monday's total.

 - In 2020, games involving the Giants have averaged a total of 46.3 points, 3.2 fewer than this game's set over/under.